Dell P2415Q. Author’s review of the 4K monitor

 The writer of these words still dreams of an OLED monitor: without crystal inversion, without Glow effect, with quality color reproduction, true deep black color, and almost zero response time.
 Now — with resolution not lower than 4K. ;-)

-But even relating to LCD monitors, switching to Ultra HD resolution is a really qualitative improvement.
+But even relative to LCD monitors, switching to Ultra HD resolution is a really qualitative improvement.
 And enough maturity of the technology (without using workarounds like MST to achieve full speficications), regardless of some shortcomings of specific models and nuances related to HiDPI support on application level, allows to recommend switching to 4K monitors to all who works much on computer, do value comfort, and preserves his eyesight.